the-crypt-keeper/can-ai-code/README.md

 Contributions are welcome!
 Especially looking for additional interview sets and improvements to questions - open a PR!

-* Evaluate 30B and 65B open langauge models
+* Evaluate more 30B and 65B open langauge models
 * If the models are offered error messages or failing test results, could they produce better code?
 * Can tweaking prompts improve performance?